As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 3. Make sure you aren’t consuming prohibited substances

-In the end, remember to first master the basics – your diet and training routine.
+In the end, remember first to master the basics – your diet and training routine.
 If you nail these first, you will be able to use supplements much more efficiently.

 Besides, adjusting your diet or training routine may cost you nothing at all, while supplements require additional investment.